hanselcarter/task-frontend/README.md

 ## How to use tasks management

+We only have one page you can start by adding task with the blue button also when there are tasks you ca donwload them as csv.

+You can update status on the input card and delete task too.

-We only have one page you can start by adding task with the blue button, I should have done more validation but due to time frame I think its better to show how can I arquitect the project.
+I should have done more validation but due to time frame I think its better to show how can I arquitect the project.
 App id deployed here --> https://task-frontend-swart.vercel.app/